josebatistam/Astroinformatics_I/README.md

     * Specific directories like `/csv/`, `/fits/`, `/lc/`, `/lightcurves/`, `/lists/`, and `/plots/`: These are used for input data (such as `.csv` or `.fits` files), processed light curve files (`.lc`), generated plots (`.pdf`), or intermediate lists, depending on the requirements of each particular practice.
     * `Practice_X_Instructions.pdf`: The original problem statement or instructions for the specific practice.
     * `Practice_X.pdf`: The compiled PDF solution for the practice.
+* A **`/Project/`** directory is dedicated to the final project presentation, which synthesizes the work from the four graded practices.

 ## Practices